User-centric Heterogeneous-action Deep Reinforcement Learning for Virtual Reality in the Metaverse over Wireless Networks: System Model

 \subsection{Channel allocation and frame generation}

-In terms of channel allocation, we define an $N \times T$ matrix $\boldsymbol{Z}$ such that the element in its $n$th row and $t$th column is $z_n^t$, for $n \in \{1,2,\ldots,N\}$ and $t \in \{1,2,\ldots,T\}$.
+In terms of channel allocation, we define an $N \times T$ matrix $\boldsymbol{Z}$ such that the element in its $n$th row and $t$th column is $z_n^t$, for $n \in \{1,2,\ldots,N\}$ and $t \in \{1,2,\ldots,T\}$, indicating that the channel allocation for VU $n$ at $t$ is $z_n^t$.
 In other words, $\boldsymbol{Z}$ denotes the selection of downlink channel arrangement.
 Specifically, in the studied system of one Metaverse server and $N$ VUs, our channel allocation for each VU $n \in \{1,2\ldots,N\}$ includes two cases: \begin{itemize} \item \textbf{Case 1: Server-generated frame.} If VU $n$ is assigned for a channel $m$ at time step $t$ (i.e., $z_n^t=m, m\in\mathcal{M}$), the Metaverse server selects the $m$th channel for downlink communication with VU $n$ to deliver the frame that the server generates for VU $n$.
 In this case, if the sum delay (for generation and transmission) of each frame exceeds slot duration $\iota$, this frame is deemed as a failure. \item \textbf{Case 2: VU-generated frame.} If VU $n$ is assigned with no channel (i.e.,$z_n^t=0$), it generates the frame locally with a lower computation capability, and at the expense of energy consumption without communicating with the server.
 In this case, each VU assigned to do local generation will generate the frame of the highest in-time-processable resolution (i.e., can be generated in $\iota$).
 If the generated resolution is below the minimum acceptable resolution, this frame is deemed as a failure. \end{itemize}

-Therefore, the channel allocation in this paper also includes the decisions on whether the frames for the VUs are generated by the server or the VUs (for simplicity, we sometimes just say channel allocation without explicitly mentioning decisions of \mbox{frame-generation} locations since the former includes the latter).
-In other words, $z_n^t=m,m\in\mathcal{M}$ indicates VU $n$ is arranged to channel $m$ at time step $t$, and $z_n^t=0$ means user $n$ needs to generate locally.
-Next, we explain the two cases in detail.
+Thus, the channel allocation in this paper also includes the decisions on whether the frames for the VUs are generated by the server or the VUs (for simplicity, we sometimes just say channel allocation without mentioning decisions of \mbox{frame-generation} locations since the former includes the latter).
+In other words, $z_n^t=m,m\in\mathcal{M}$ indicates VU $n$ is arranged to channel $m$ at step $t$, and $z_n^t=0$ means user $n$ needs to generate locally.
+Next, we explain the two cases.